DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/10 Columns/50 Adaptability/05 Hide columns.md

 TreeList can hide columns to adapt to screens of different sizes.
 Columns are hidden from right to left; their data is available in the adaptive detail row.
 To add this feature, set the [columnHidingEnabled](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#columnHidingEnabled) to **true**.
-Additionally, you can use the **columns[]**.[hidingPriority](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#hidingPriority) property to specify custom priorities.
+Additionally, you can use the **columns[]**.[hidingPriority](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#hidingPriority) property to specify custom hiding priorities.

 ![DevExtreme HTML5 JavaScript jQuery Knockout Angular TreeList Adaptability](/images/treelist/visual_elements/adaptive-column.png)